 Eilean Donan Castle

-About 45 minutes from Applecross
+About 1 hour 15 minutes from Applecross via Bealach na Bà

-One of Scotland’s most photographed castles, and you will probably recognize it.
+One of Scotland’s most photographed castles, and you will probably recognise it.
 Eilean Donan sits on a small tidal island where three lochs meet, near the village of Dornie.
 The original castle was built in the 13th century by the Clan Mackenzie and later became their stronghold, with the Clan Macrae serving as constables.

 The castle was largely destroyed in 1719 by the Royal Navy during an attack on Spanish soldiers occupying it on behalf of the Jacobites.
 It lay in ruins for two centuries until John MacRae-Gilstrap began restoration in 1919, and the castle was rebuilt between 1919 and 1932.
 It was opened to the public in 1955 and can be reached by a footbridge connecting it to the mainland.

-So what you see today is a 20th-century reconstruction, though there are some original masonry fragments, a few artifacts, and the remains of a medieval tower.
-The castle is worth visiting for the beautiful timbered Banqueting Hall and the MacRae family history, but be aware it can get very crowded.
+So what you see today is a 20th-century reconstruction, though there are some original masonry fragments, a few artefacts, and the remains of a medieval tower.
+The castle is worth visiting for the beautiful timbered Banqueting Hall and the MacRae family history, but be aware that it can get very crowded.
 The staircases and passages are narrow, so it can feel claustrophobic at busy times.
 If you can, visit first thing in the morning or in the off-season for a much more pleasant experience.

 Eilean Donan Castle Isle of Skye and Scottish Highlands itinerary trip Scotland

-Arrival on the Isle of Skye
+Arrival on the Isle of Skye and the Cuillin viewpoint at Sligachan

 The Skye Bridge connects the mainland to the Isle of Skye (no toll).
 Ferries from Mallaig to Armadale and public buses are also options.
-The Isle of Skye is the largest and most populated island of the Inner Hebrides, and it will be your base for the next two nights.
+The Isle of Skye is the largest and most populated island of the Inner Hebrides, and Portree will be your base for the next two nights.

-Sgurr Dearg is topped by the Inaccessible Pinnacle, the only Munro in Scotland that requires actual rock climbing to reach its summit, making it the most challenging peak for Munro baggers (hikers attempting to summit all of Scotland’s nearly 300 Munros).
+On the way to Portree, the layby at the Sligachan Bridge is a 5-minute stop that gives you the classic Cuillin view across the river.
+The Black Cuillin to the south are composed mainly of gabbro, and twelve of the peaks are classified as Munros (Scottish mountains over 3,000 ft, named after Sir Hugh Munro).
+Sgurr Dearg is topped by the Inaccessible Pinnacle, the only Munro in Scotland that requires actual rock climbing to reach its summit; it is the most challenging peak for Munro baggers.
 The Red Cuillin, or Red Hills, are lower and more rounded, composed mainly of granite.

 Cuillins Isle of Skye and Scottish Highlands itinerary trip Scotland